I want to talk about what to do when you hate your life.

 Get involved in something bigger than yourself.

-Society’s great at teaching us to fend for ourselves; individualism calls for the betterment of self over others.
+Society’s great at teaching us to fend for ourselves.

-It might be a good cause in the community, or a local sports team to get involved with.
+It might be a good cause in your community, or a local sports team to get involved with.

 Finding an outlet that creates a sense of belonging is a powerful way to feel better about life.